The Ultimate Hoshin Kanri X Matrix Guide

 • What specific outcomes are we striving to accomplish?

-• Will these objectives drive transformational change?
+• Will this drive transformational change?

 2 Annual Objectives